zhinst/labone-python/README.md

 pip install --upgrade --force-reinstall -i https://docs.zhinst.com/pypi/ pycapnp
 ```

-Then install the labone package.
+Then, install the labone package.

 Warning:
     Since this package has not been released on pypi yet, it has to be installed